harigovindhg/react-study/README.md

 A `selector` will read the data from the slice of the Redux Store and return to component.

 This process where we use a `selector` to keep our component in sync with slice in the Redux Store is called **Subscribing to the store.**

+Architecture diagram explaining the same is given below:

 ![Redux Architecture.png](/assets/images/Redux%20Architecture.png)